Hackhao/Hackhao.github.io/_posts/2019-10-25-how-to-write-papers.md

 ---

-This article was written by Roy Levin and David D. Redell (Ninth SOSP Program Committee Co-chairmen), and first appeared in ACM SIGOPS Operating Systems Review, Vol. 17, No. 3 (July, 1983), pages 35-40.
+This article was written by Roy Levin and David D. Redell (Ninth SOSP[^1] Program Committee Co-chairmen), and first appeared in ACM SIGOPS Operating Systems Review, Vol. 17, No. 3 (July, 1983), pages 35-40.
 Every effort has been made to keep the text in this document identical to that of the original article.

+[^1]: <span style="color:green">SOSP and OSDI are the Oscars in the system field.</span>

 ***